Skip to content

 The BikeComputer codelab is divided into three different parts, in which we will realize different implementations of the same program:

-• Limitations of this approach will be analyzed and based on these limitations, we will then implement several event-driven programs using different scheduling algorithms (parts 2 and 3 of the BikeComputer codelab).
-The implemented scheduling algorithms will range from timeline cyclic to dynamic scheduling with task preemption.
+• We will analyze the limitations of this approach, based on these, implement several event-driven programs using different scheduling algorithms (parts 2 and 3 of the BikeComputer codelab).

-• You must create the different versions into a single program but in separate subfolders and with slight changes in the main() function.
-In this way, all versions will be implemented within the same project.
-For differentiating clearly the different versions within the same program, you must use different namespaces for each version.
+• You must combine the different versions into a single program, but keep them in separate subfolders and make slight changes to the main() function.
+This will ensure that all versions are implemented within the same project.
+To clearly differentiate the different versions within the same program, you must use different namespaces for each version.

 Conceive and implement the BikeComputer modules

 It is a good practice to modularize the implementation of a program.
-In C++, this naturally involves the creation of C++ classes that are each responsible of implementing a specific feature.
-We first implement these C++ classes and we will then integrate them into our BikeComputer program.
+In C++, this naturally involves the creation of C++ classes, each of which is responsible for implementing a specific feature.
+First, we implement these C++ classes, and then we integrate them into our BikeComputer program.

-We start implementing classes that will be used by all BikeComputer program implementation: the SensorDevice and Speedometer classes.
+We will start by implementing the classes that will be used by all BikeComputer program implementations: the SensorDevice and Speedometer classes.
+As these classes will be used by all BikeComputer program implementations, they are added to a subfolder named “common” and are defined within the bike_computer namespace.

 The constants used in the program